 I also decided that I’d be sticking with the same brand.
 For all that I like upgrading, I don’t much like ‘cross-grading,’ because when I find a manufacturer I trust I like I stick with them.

 So, in the box, you get the Oral-B Pro 3000 Handle, Pro White brush head, battery charger and instruction manual.
-The manual is a hard to read as the print is small, but you can get pretty much all the information that you need from the website anyway.
+The manual is hard to read as the print is small, but you can get pretty much all the information that you need from the website anyway.

 The body itself has a nice slim profile, but I think it could have done with a bit more color.
 Older models had a strong blue color scheme but this is nowhere near as bold.
 Not a big issue, but it would have been nice.

 It’s easy to push the one included brush head in place, and then you need to let it sit on the charging base.
-The cable is about a metre long so you should be able to put it anywhere.
+The cable is about a meter long so you should be able to put it anywhere.

 Key Features & Technologies